brunogarciagonzalez/testing-lecture-040119/README.md

 ```
 import React from 'react';
-import manageBand from './manageBand';
+import manageBand from '../manageBand';
 ```

-After that, we declare our test suite with a name and a callback:
+After that, we declare our test suite with a test-suite-name and a callback:

 ```
 describe('manageBand`, () => {